nixpulvis/avrm/README.md

 ### Make

-One thing that is very important to me is ease of building things.
+It's important to me to make building things easy.
 I've made a Makefile which aims to make compiling and flashing AVRs as easy as possible.
-It tries to help you out as much as possible, for example it will find the correct /dev/tty.usb* device automatically.
-You can overwrite it by setting `PORT` to the file path.
+It tries to help you out too, for example it will find a `/dev/tty.usb*` device automatically.

 ```sh
 # Compile and upload "blink.c".